Knuckles-Team/geniusbot/README.md

 <details >
 <summary style="text-align:left; font-size:111%; color:black;"><b> Website Archiving </b></summary>
 <br>
-Archive any website by taking screenshots of any website entered.
+Archive any website by taking screenshots of any website entered or scraping that site for specific file types.

 Choose from a variety of options like file type, quality, and image size.